Model-independent searches of new physics in DARWIN with a semi-supervised deep learning pipeline: Introduction

 \section{Introduction}

-A promising method for investigations of the ever elusive dark matter sector involves seeking excess nuclear recoils in subterranean detectors, a strategy known as direct detection (DD)~\cite{Goodman:1984dc}.
-Over the years, a number of xenon (XENONnT~\cite{Aprile:2014zvw}, LZ~\cite{Akerib:2015cja}, PandaX\cite{Cui:2017nnn}) and argon (DEAP-3600~\cite{Fatemighomi:2016ree}, DarkSide-20k~\cite{Aalseth:2017fik}, ArDM~\cite{Calvo:2016hve}) ton-scale experiments have striven to enhance the sensitivity to physics beyond the standard model (BSM), and this effort is expected to continue, with plans for a next-generation dark matter and neutrino observatory.
-While earlier designs for a `dark matter WIMP search with liquid Xenon' observatory (DARWIN)~\cite{Aalbers:2016jon,Aalbers_2023} aimed at an active liquid xenon target mass of 40 tons, the recently formed XLZD Collaboration proposes an even more ambitious target mass of 60–80 tons \cite{xlzdDB}.
-While the exact design of the XLZD experiment is undergoing refinement, this paper focuses on DARWIN, a proposal for a large-scale observatory using a xenon dual-phase time projection chamber (TPC) to study phenomena requiring low-background conditions.
-With 40~t of liquid xenon in the baseline design, DARWIN aims to be sensitive to weakly interacting massive particle (WIMP) dark matter as well as neutrinoless double beta decay, axion-like particles, and any other BSM particles that would manifest through significant interaction with a xenon target.
-The aim of this work is to introduce a model-agnostic, deep learning-based analysis pipeline, capable of potentially replacing the traditional likelihood-based analysis chain in such a detector.
-The benefits of this approach are that it enables a fuller exploitation of the detector readout data, without the information loss potentially incurred in using only hand-crafted summary statistics (such as cS1 and cS2, the corrected prompt primary scintillation and secondary electroluminescence of ionised electrons signals, respectively), and that it can include in the pipeline any physics effect that can be simulated, including systematics.
-This study also lays the foundation for future work that can incorporate more and more fundamental prompt detector readout data, at the level of individual temporal domain photo-multiplier tube (PMT) readouts and pulse shape discrimination methods.
+A promising method for investigations of the ever-elusive dark matter sector involves seeking excess nuclear recoils in subterranean detectors, a strategy known as direct detection (DD)~\cite{Goodman:1984dc}.
+Over the years, a number of xenon (XENONnT~\cite{XENON:2023cxc}, LUX-ZEPLIN (LZ)~\cite{Aalbers_2023LZ}, PandaX\cite{PandaX-4T:2021bab}) and argon (DEAP-3600~\cite{Lai:2023qub}, DarkSide-20k~\cite{Aalseth:2017fik}, ArDM~\cite{Calvo:2016hve}) ton-scale experiments have steadily enhanced the sensitivity to physics beyond the standard model (BSM), and this effort is expected to continue, with plans for a next-generation dark matter and neutrino observatory.
+While earlier designs for a `dark matter WIMP search with liquid xenon' observatory (DARWIN)~\cite{Aalbers:2016jon,Aalbers_2023} aimed at an active liquid xenon target mass of 40 tons, the recently formed XLZD Collaboration proposes an even more ambitious target mass of 60–80 tons \cite{xlzdDB}.
+While the design of the XLZD experiment is being developed, this paper focuses on DARWIN, a well-defined proposal for a large-scale observatory using a xenon dual-phase time projection chamber (TPC) to study phenomena requiring low-background conditions.
+DARWIN aims to be sensitive to weakly interacting massive particle (WIMP) dark matter as well as neutrinoless double beta decay, axion-like particles, and any other BSM particles that would manifest through significant interaction with a xenon target.
+The aim of this work is to introduce a signal model-agnostic, deep learning-based analysis pipeline, {offering a complementary and alternative approach} to the standard likelihood-based analysis chain in such a detector.
+The benefits of this approach are that it enables a fuller exploitation of the detector readout data, without the information loss potentially incurred in using only hand-crafted summary statistics (such as cS1 and cS2, the corrected prompt primary scintillation and secondary electroluminescence of ionized electrons signals, respectively), and that it can include in the pipeline any physics effect that can be faithfully simulated, including systematics.